basicmi/AI-Chip/README.md

 ## Intel
 ### Nervana
 - Intel purchased Nervana Systems who was developing both a GPU/software approach in addition to their Nervana Engine ASIC.
 Comparable performance is unclear.
 Intel is also planning in integrating into the Phi platform via a [Knights Crest](https://www.nextplatform.com/2016/11/22/inside-intels-strategy-integrate-nervana-deep-learning-assets/) project.
 [NextPlatform](https://www.nextplatform.com/2016/08/08/deep-learning-chip-upstart-set-take-gpus-task/) suggested the 2017 target on 28nm may be 55 TOPS/s for some width of OP.
 There is a NervanaCon Intel has scheduled for December, so perhaps we'll see the first fruits then.
+### movidius
+- [Movidous VPU](https://www.movidius.com/technology) is basicly an array of vector processor, which may not be very efficient to accelerate DNNs.

 ### FPGA
 - Intel [FPGA OpenCL](https://www.altera.com/products/design-software/embedded-software-developers/opencl/overview.html) and [Solutions](https://www.altera.com/solutions/technology/artificial-intelligence/solutions.html).